“AV-Preeminent” Rated Lawyer by Martindale-Hubbell & Personal Injury Lawyer for over 35 Years

 Before you register a vehicle with at least four wheels in Florida, you must show proof of Personal Injury Protection (PIP) and Property Damage Liability (PDL) car insurance.
 PIP insurance covers 80 percent of all reasonable medical expenses up to the coverage limits resulting from a covered injury, regardless of who caused the auto accident.

 The minimum amount of coverage drivers are required to carry is $10,000, and many only carry the minimum.
-So, if you are injured in a car accident, you will likely be relying on your PIP coverage to pay your medical bills, assuming the cost does not exceed your coverage.
+So, if you are injured in a crash, you will likely be relying on your PIP coverage to pay your medical bills, assuming the cost does not exceed your coverage.

 But, there is a catch: in order to qualify for your PIP benefits, you must get medical treatment within 14 days of the accident.
-This becomes a problem when you are dealing with hidden accident injuries in Florida.
+This becomes a problem when you are dealing with hidden injury symptoms after a car accident in Florida.

-You could feel fine immediately following the accident, only to have injury symptoms appear.
+You could have no symptoms after a car accident, only to have some appear later.
 By that time, you no longer qualify to get your PIP benefits.

 Then, suppose you hope to bring a personal injury claim against the at-fault driver.
 In that case, it will appear weak because you waited to get medical attention, and the at-fault party’s insurance company will use that to argue that your injuries aren’t actually serious and that you shouldn’t get a payout.